 DATABASE_URL which should contain the URL of the

-PostgreSQL database.
+PostgreSQL database, or the path to the SQLite file.
 Otherwise, you can specify

 --database-url YOUR-URL everytime you run a